Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Introduction

 In the present paper, we apply the method proposed in \cite{Ducobu:2024grm} to select those metric-affine Lagrangians producing the ``closest to $\Lambda$CDM'' metric equations.
-Our ``educated guess'' (or ``seed'') for the metric equations is a system that formally resembles the Einstein equations with a cosmological constant (encoding dark energy, $w=-1$) and a term describing dark matter (with $w=0$).
-To obtain it, we first consider the form of general tensor fields fitting the dark energy or dark matter equation of state (EOS) under the assumption of cosmological symmetry.
-Next, we step back from cosmological symmetry and consider this expression as valid in full generality; this correspond to the idea of finding the most minimal extension of the $\Lambda$CDM equations.
-We then bootstrap this guess under the following hypotheses: \begin{itemize} \item The dark sector has a geometric (more precisely, metric-affine) origin.
-That is, the cosmological ``constant'' is actually a scalar function depending on the metric and on the connection components; similarly, the dark matter term can be completely expressed in terms of the metric and of the connection. \item Minimal coupling: In the seed equations, the dark sector terms are of order at most one.\\ This ensures that the variationally completed equations are of order at most two, both in the metric and the connection. \item The metric tensor is used to build a volume form on spacetime and for raising/lowering indices of tensors. \item Each of the dark sector terms can be expressed as a finite sum of homogeneous expressions (not necessarily of positive degrees) in the metric. \end{itemize} The second and third hypotheses above ensure on the one hand, that the obtained Lagrangians are generally covariant and, on the other hand, that \textit{all} their non-boundary terms can be found from our ``educated guess'' of the metric equations only.
-This way, no input on the connection equations is necessary; these can be automatically ``bootstrapped'' from the obtained Lagrangian.
+Our ``educated guess'' (or ``seed'') for the metric equations is a system that formally resembles the Einstein equations with a cosmological constant (encoding dark energy, $w=-1$) and a term describing dark matter (with $w=0$), constructed following several ideas which we list below: \begin{enumerate} \item \textit{General covariance.} The seed equations must be generally covariant. \item \textit{The metric-affine hypothesis.} The dark sector has a geometric (more precisely, metric-affine) origin.\\ The above, together with general covariance, imply that the cosmological ``constant'' is actually a scalar function depending on the metric and on the connection components; similarly, the dark matter term is a tensor field which can be completely expressed in terms of the metric and of the connection. \item \textit{Role of the metric.} The volume form on spacetime and raising/lowering indices of tensors are the standard ones in terms of the spacetime metric tensor. \item \textit{Minimality of the extension.} By minimality, we will actually mean three different aspects: \begin{itemize} \item \textit{Minimal order}: In the seed equations, the dark sector terms are of order at most one.\\ This ensures that the variationally completed equations are of order at most two, both in the metric and the connection. \item \textit{No ad-hoc terms}: To ensure this, we first consider the particular situation of cosmological symmetry -- and in this situation, we determine the most general form of (0,2)-type tensor fields fitting the dark energy, respectively, dark matter equations of state (EOS)\footnote{Actually, we point out a much stronger statement: any cosmologically symmetric (0,2)-type tensor field can be split into a sum of two terms which formally obey the equations of state of dark energy, respectively, of dark matter.}.
+Next, stepping back from cosmological symmetry, we consider the sum of the two obtained tensor fields (without adding any other, \textit{``ad hoc''}, terms) as our ``educated guess'', for the fully general case. \item \textit{The finite sum ansatz}: Each of the dark sector terms can be expressed as a finite sum of homogeneous expressions (not necessarily of positive degrees) in the metric and its partial derivatives.\\ To make sense of the last hypothesis, we must bear in mind that the metric is used in the dark sector terms in three ways: to construct connection coefficients/curvature components, to raise indices, respectively, to construct the volume form.
+Each of these operations employs a finite number of metric tensor components or partial derivatives thereof.